 Another special interactive feature of Gatorland is the ability to feed these majestic creatures one of their natural staple foods: turkey hot dogs.
 The woman who sold us our packets told us we could feed any gator in the park that wasn’t behind glass.
 When I expressed my desire to feed the dog-eating gator, she repeated slowly and loudly, “ANY GATOR THAT IS NOT BEHIND GLASS” and drily added “Besides, all of them would eat dogs if they got half a chance.
 My neighbor found one in her pool eating her poodle.”
 I made a mental note to check the hotel pool before leaping in, and claimed my packet of hot dogs.
 If there’s anything better than throwing a tube of encased meat at a cluster of hungry reptiles and having them swarm to get at it, please tell me about it immediately.

+These flocks of jerkass birds hang around, and will not only steal food from your hands, but will also snatch it away from a chomping gator, which is a sort of boldness I don’t understand.
+Are the gators too lazy to teach these bastards a lesson?
+Are the birds not tasty?
+Or would they fight harder over all beef kosher dogs, or perhaps the clearly enticing but also taboo dog dog?
 To close our half-day at Gatorland, we attended the Gator Jumparoo Show, which isn’t as impressive as a jumping show at say, Seaworld, but is vastly more dangerous, so it does have that going for it.
 The grand finale is set to Van Halen’s “Jump,” and I’m not certain whether it’s to inspire the gators to do their best or to whip them into a frothing rage as they can’t handle listening to that synth intro even once more.
 There’s definitely a monstrously large gator at 12:34 who has decided he’s had enough of being teased with chicken.

 All in all, it was indeed a solid half day of entertainment: we fed gators, teased them, sat astride them, held one, tickled its tummy, threatened birds, pressed a penny, and wore a number of amusing gift shop hats.
 And the trip was just beginning!